icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-establishment.md

     - The Version frame with the Slic protocol versions supported by the server.

 5. If the client receives the InitializeAck frame, the connection is considered established.
 Otherwise if it receives the Version frame, it checks the versions advertised by the server:

     - If it doesn't support any, it aborts the duplex connection.

     - Otherwise, it sends again the Initialize frame and waits for the server to send back the InitializeAck frame.

 Once the server sent the InitializeAck and the client received it, the connection is established and streams can be created or accepted.

+## Connection establishment parameters

+A number of parameters are exchanged with the Initialize frame:

+- The `MaxBidirectionalStreams` parameter specifies that the maximum number of concurrent bidirectional streams that the peer is allowed to open.

+- The `MaxUnidirectionalStreams` parameter specifies that the maximum number of concurrent unidirectional streams that the peer is allowed to open.

+- The `IdleTimeout` parameter specifies how a connection can be inactive before it's closed.

+- The `PacketMaxSize` parameter specifies the maximum amount of data carried by a Stream or StreamLast frame.

+- The `InitialStreamWindowSize` specifies the initial stream window size used for stream flow control.